 You get two camps of golfers.
 There are golfers who only play premium lines of golf balls.
 Then you get other golfers who will play anything.

 The big difference between the two types of balls are the number of layers and the cover material.
 The multilayer 3, 4 and 5 layer golf balls with urethane covers are your premium golf balls designed for pro's and elite players.
 The 2-3 layer balls with surlyn covers are the cheaper value balls that are designed for the average player.

 A urethane cover in the premium balls means the ball scuffs easily because the urethane is very soft.
 The surlyn is a much harder material and is more durable.

 Let's look at a two piece Srixon Soft Feel golf ball versus the five piece TP5.
 Price difference is large.
 The TP5 gives you the golfer, all the tech and necessities that the pro's need.
 Do you have the skills to fully use the expensive balls and do you lose many in a round?
 The Srixon Soft Feel gives you a more resilient cover but you do not have a product filled with tech needed to execute pro shots.

 Unless you're a very good golfer, with a low handicap and multiple layers of skills, you won't notice much difference in performance between the two styles of golf balls.

 Extra spin will need a urethane cover while a Surlyn cover found on most two piece balls are going to give you extra distance.
 The best advice I can give you for golf balls is to take two or three different kinds out on the course and test them on your drives, on the par 3 tees and with your pitching and chipping.
 Find one you like and stick with it.
 Easy life!

 At 85 mph to 90 mph swing speed, there is an endless supply of great golf balls and I highlighted a few for you here.
-Check out my guide on breaking 90 every time you play and if you're looking to pair a ball up with a driver for more distance, check out my guide on the best drivers for 90 mph swings.
+Check out breaking 90 every time you play and if you're looking to pair a ball up with a driver for more distance, check out my guide on the best drivers for 90 mph swings.